 - Deaf children are underachieving on a very significant scale across the UK.
 They are 43% less likely to get five GCSEs, including English and Maths, at grades A* to C, than all children (Source: www.ndcs.org.uk/document.rm?id=5235 )

 Now let’s flip all those stats on their head; Introducing Mary Hare School, a school where deaf children can feel a part of a strong deaf community.

 Mary Hare School is located in Newbury, Berkshire.
-This is very close to home for us as we too are based in Newbury!
-The other 2 instalments of our mini series area further distance from us, so let’s enjoy the home comforts of Newbury for today!
+This is very close to home for us as we, too, are based in Newbury!
+The other 2 instalments of our mini-series area are a further distance from us, so let’s enjoy the home comforts of Newbury for today!

-The primary school allows for children get to board at the school and the support is fantastic:
+The primary school allows children get to board at the school, and the support is fantastic:

 – It is ensured that each child’s keyworker is around at important times of the day, especially in the early morning and at bedtime.
 Rotas are organised in such a way that each child is able to establish a close personal relationship with his / her keyworker.